DPhil in Theology and Religion

 Assessment

-DPhil students join the Faculty as a Probationary Research Student (PRS) and apply for 'Transfer of Status' usually within their first year (if full-time), or their second year (if part-time).
-There is a further assessment of their work and progress at a more advanced stage of their research, known as 'Confirmation of Status'.
-The degree is awarded on the successful completion of the research dissertation and an oral examination, commonly called ‘the viva’ (viva voce).
+DPhil students join the faculty as a Probationary Research Student (PRS) and apply for 'Transfer of Status' usually within their first year (if full-time), or their second year (if part-time).
+The Transfer of Status process involves the submission of a 5,000 word writing sample, and an interview with two specialist assessors.
+There is a further assessment of candidates’ work and progress at a more advanced stage of their research, known as 'Confirmation of Status', which requires submission of a 10,000 word extract from the thesis, abstracts, and a further interview with assessors.
+The degree is awarded on the successful completion of the research dissertation (no more than 100,000 words in length) and an oral examination, commonly called ‘the viva’ (viva voce).
+The final viva is conducted by an internal and an external examiner with relevant scholarly expertise.

 Graduate destinations